SurePack Help Documentation

 # Interactive receive (choose which packages)

-surepack receive -a your-alias -f
+surepack receive -a your-alias -i

 # Continuous monitoring (check every 60 seconds)